joembedded/JesFs/README.md

 ---

 > [!IMPORTANT]
-> **🧑‍💻 Statement on AI Usage:** The entire codebase was authored, manually entered, and thoroughly reviewed by qualified human engineers.
+> **Statement on AI Usage:** The entire codebase was authored, manually entered, and thoroughly reviewed by qualified human engineers.
 However AI tools supported documentation and review processes.
 No AI-generated source code was directly copied or integrated.
-And yes, I'm happy to let the AI add Emojis to the docs 🚀- makes it more readable.
-I like it 😁👍

 ---